AdobeDocs/federated-audience-composition.en/help/admin/audit-trail.md

   For more information on workflows, refer to this [page](../compositions/gs-compositions.md).

-* **External Account** allows you to check modifications made to external accounts in Adobe Data Composition instance.
+* **External Account** allows you to check modifications made to external accounts in Adobe Audience Composition instance.

   For more information on external account, refer to this [page](../connections/federated-db.md).